Veterans Transitional Living Center

-With the capacity to serve 20 veterans at a time, the VTLC designates half of its rooms to the chronically mentally ill.
+With the capacity to serve 20 veterans at a time, the VTLC designates half of its rooms to the chronically mentally ill program.
+The program is designed for homeless veterans diagnosed with a chronic mental illness.
 They are provided with direction, access, and support to mental and emotional health services as required.

 These veterans may participate in the program for up to two years.
 As a participant, they live in the supportive environment of the VTLC while working with a VTLC case manager and VA counselors’ who assist them in a range of supportive and individual services.